-It has stunning mature topiary.
+There is stunning mature topiary in the garden.
 His mother also planted many hybrid tea roses and other shrubs, typical of mid twentieth century gardening.

-Some plants had disappeared completely beneath brambles, nettles, self-seeded sycamores and sticky grass.
-Others had grown tall and leggy in search of the light.
+Some plants disappeared completely beneath brambles, nettles, self-seeded sycamores and sticky grass.
+Others grew tall and leggy in search of the light.

 But it has a magic about it that a brand new garden can never hope to achieve.
 There is weathered brick and stone, while moss and gnarled trees offer hiding places for wildlife.

-Posy and her assistant Salvatore, have coaxed it back to life by weeding, clearing and pruning.
-Some beds are being replanted, but in others the glorious reds, oranges, yellows and pinks of Tom’s mother’s roses now bloom again.
+Posy and her assistant Salvatore, have coaxed it back to life by weeding, clearing and pruning. they’ve replanted some beds completely.
+But in others the glorious reds, oranges, yellows and pinks of Tom’s mother’s roses now bloom again.